The outcome of the game Supremacy 1914 played during the last weeks should not be ignored and is hereby reported.

 The Finnish attack thus had two spearheads: once in the Balkans and the Middle East.

-After the Finnish troops were advancing in the Middle East, the allay players from Algeria and Libya have started in the meantime an attack across the Suez Canal and the Red Sea and pushing forward on Greek territory.
+After the Finnish troops were advancing in the Middle East, the allied players from Algeria and Libya have started in the meantime an attack across the Suez Canal and the Red Sea and pushing forward on Greek territory.

 Simultaneously, the Finnish Forces in the Balkans had to still work ahead to numerous Greek AI-controlled troops, while Algerian troops landed in Macedonia; but by a ruthless strip of the northern borders and despite heavy losses against the still strong Greek troops, Finland was able to pull together sufficient forces in the Balkans and in Turkey to reach local superiority by numbers (with infantry) – though not by quality (less artillery and especially airplanes).

 It helped that Germany – with Spain allied – was attacked by the CSA across the Atlantic and therefore showed no attempt to attack our only weakly secure borders in the north.

 Until day 45 we had the situation so far under control with our reinforcements, that almost the entire Balkans was conquered except the Peloponnese and Crete and our strong infantry army group stood before the Sinai and Arabia, were still strong enemy forces from Algeria and Libya have to be faced.